NeoGrAIph/camo-fleet/deploy/helm/README.md

 Most of the values map directly to the original Kubernetes objects:

 - `control`, `ui`, `worker`, `workerVnc` — container images, replica counts, probes and env vars.
-- `ingress` — host name, TLS secret and annotations for the HTTP entrypoint.
 - `global.imageRegistry` — optional registry prefix prepended to every image reference.
 - `ui.controlHost` — optional hostname override for the UI nginx proxy when the control plane is reachable through a custom service or external domain.